You might have heard the saying, ‘It’s not about the gear but the photographer behind it.’

 Trust me.
 I’ve learned that the hard way!

-When I first started photography, I chose to save the money and went for a low-end option from the local electronic shop.
+When I first started photography, I chose to save money and went for a low-end option from the local electronic shop.
 It didn’t take more than a few weeks until it broke.
-Cheap tripods are simply not made to be used for nature and outdoor photography, especially in harsh conditions.
+Cheap tripods are not made to be used for nature and outdoor photography, especially in harsh conditions.

-Keep in mind that the tripod and ballhead you choose needs to be strong enough to carry your camera and biggest lens.
+Keep in mind that the tripod and ballhead you choose need to be strong enough to carry your camera and biggest lens.
 An expensive but lightweight tripod might not be strong enough to carry a full-frame camera, a top-notch lens with filters attached.

 You don’t need to go for the most expensive models but, in this case, you do pay for quality.